sayedabdelal/alx-system_engineering-devops/0x00-shell_basics/README.md

-This file frist:
+This file 0:
 prints the absolute path name of the current working directory.

-Second project:
+project 1:
 Display the contents list of your current directory.

-Project 3:
+Project 2:
 Write a script that changes the working directory to the user’s home directory.

+project 3:
+Display current directory contents in a long format.